SpinWearables/SpinWearables.github.io/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.md

 <div class="flex-container"><div class="wide-text">
-# Dancing with Color: Step x, changing color in response to rotation in the z-direction.
+# Dancing with Color: Changing color in response to rotation in the x-direction.
 Here we go through in detail how to change the color of the SpinWheel in response to the rotation of the device.
 For more information and other examples, refer to the [dancing companion page](https://spinwearables.com/dancing/).